cheyannerichardson/spatial-foundations-10-day-data-analytics-bootcamp/resources/SQL_Reference_Sheet.md

 - Use **UPPERCASE** for SQL keywords and **lowercase** for names.
 - The asterisk `*` returns all columns, but it’s better to specify only what you need.
 - Be careful with `ALTER TABLE` and `DELETE` — they permanently change data.
-- Practice writing and testing small queries often.

 ---

-### Disclaimer
+#### Disclaimer

-This reference sheet is for **educational purposes only**, adapted from materials in **Codecademy’s Learn SQL** course.
+This reference sheet is for educational purposes only, adapted from materials in freeCodeCamp's 4-hour SQL course.